-(a) The Manager shall be chosen solely on the basis of his/her executive, administrative, and professional qualifications.
+(a) The Town Manager shall be chosen solely on the basis of his or her executive, administrative, and professional qualifications.

-(b) The Manager shall not take part in the organization or direction of a political party, serve as a member of a party committee, nor be a candidate for election to any public office.
+(b) The Town Manager shall not take part in the organization or direction of a political party, serve as a member of a party committee, nor be a candidate for election to any public office.
 (Amended 2019, No. M-8, § 1, eff.
 June 10, 2019.)

 § 103-403.
 Oath and bond

-Before entering upon his or her duties, the Manager shall be sworn to the faithful performance of his or her duties by the Town Clerk and shall give a bond to the Town in such amount and with such sureties as the Select Board may require.
+Before entering upon his or her duties, the Town Manager shall be sworn to the faithful performance of his or her duties by the Town Clerk and shall be bonded in such amount and with such sureties as the Select Board may require.
 (Amended 2019, No. M-8, § 1, eff.
 June 10, 2019.)

 § 103-404.
 Duties for Manager

-(a) The Manager shall be the Chief Executive Officer of the Town and shall carry out the policies established by the Select Board, to whom the Manager shall be responsible.
+(1) Carry out the policies established by the Select Board, to whom the Town Manager shall be accountable.

-(b) The Manager shall attend all meetings of the Select Board, except when his or her compensation or removal is being considered, shall keep the Select Board members informed of the financial condition and future needs of the Town, and shall make such other reports as may be required by law, requested by the Select Board members, or deemed by him or her to be advisable.
+(2) Attend all meetings of the Select Board, except when his or her compensation or removal is being considered, shall keep the Select Board informed of the financial condition and future needs of the Town, and shall make such other reports as may be required by law, requested by the Select Board, or deemed by him or her to be advisable.

-(c) He or she shall perform all other duties prescribed by this charter, required by law, or resolution of the Select Board members.
+(3) Perform all other duties prescribed by this charter or required by law or by resolution of the Select Board.

-(d) The Manager shall be an ex-officio member of all standing committees except the Zoning Board, but may not vote.
+(4) Be an ex-officio member of all standing committees except the Development Review Board, and shall not vote.

-(e) The Manager shall prepare an annual budget, submit it to the Select Board members, and be responsible for its administration after adoption.
+(5) Prepare an annual budget, submit it to the Select Board, and be responsible for its administration after adoption.

-(l) The Manager shall be responsible for the operation of all departments, including by specification the Police and Fire Departments.
+(12) Be responsible for the operation of all departments, including the Police and Fire Departments.

-(m) The Manager, under policies approved by the Select Board members, shall have exclusive authority to appoint, fix the salaries of, suspend, and remove, all officers and employees except those who are elected or who are appointed by Select Board members.
-When the managership is vacant, this authority shall be exercised by the Select Board.
+(13) Under policies approved by the Select Board, have exclusive authority to appoint, fix the salaries of, suspend, and remove all officers and employees except those who are elected or who are appointed by the Select Board.
+When the Town Manager position is vacant, this authority shall be exercised by the Select Board.

-(n) The Manager may, when advisable or proper, delegate to subordinate officers and employees of the Town, any duties conferred upon him or her.
+(b) The Town Manager may, when advisable or proper, delegate to subordinate officers and employees of the Town any duties conferred upon him or her.
 (Amended 2019, No. M-8, § 1, eff.
 June 10, 2019.)

 § 103-405.
 Compensation